riverachacon/favorite-emojis/readMe.md

 ### `Entry.js`

-The `Entry` component is a functional component in React that renders an emoji entry with its name and meaning.
+The `Entry` component is a functional component that renders an emoji entry with its name and meaning.

 ## Props